 Codes and Frequencies

-For all persons, HIPRIVATE is a recoded variable created by the IPUMS NHIS staff, which indicates whether the person was covered by a comprehensive private health insurance plan.
+For sample adults and sample children (and, before 2019, all persons), HIPRIVATE is a recoded variable created by the IPUMS NHIS staff, which indicates whether the person was covered by a comprehensive private health insurance plan.
 For all years, those with single service plans only (i.e., those that paid for one type of care, such as nursing home care, accidents, or dental care) are not considered to have private health insurance.
 However, private plans that pay extra cash while hospitalized were considered to be health insurance until 1989.

 For all years except 1990-1996, insurance coverage refers to coverage at the time of the survey; for 1990-1996, the reference period is the previous month.

 Along with changes in question order and wording, the definition of private insurance changed over time, to reflect the changes in the availability of different types of private coverage and issues of interest.
 Users are strongly encouraged to review these changes in the User Notes Changes in Insurance Data Collection and Changes in the Definition of Private Insurance.
 A summary of such changes is provided below.

 For 1976-1989, plans that only provide extra cash while the person was hospitalized were considered to be health insurance.
 However, the Field Representative's Manuals for these years instructed interviewers to exclude other forms of single service plans, such as "[those covering] dread diseases (cancer, polio), plans that pay only for accidents, plans that pay only for dental bills, [and] "income maintenance" (which pay a fixed amount both in and out of the hospital).
 Interviewers were also instructed to exclude public programs, including Medicaid, Medicare, public welfare, "Crippled Children's Program," care given to military personnel, and veterans' benefits.